To understand the various designs of undercut mould, we must first understand the definition of what a moulded undercut really is.

-In order to eject such features from the mould, the forming component parts of the mould must be retracted prior to ejection taking place.
+To eject such features from the mould, the forming parts of the mould must be retracted before ejection taking place.
 This pre-ejection removal of the mould coring components is usually referred to as core pulling.

 Core pulling is an expensive business and should only be undertaken when no alternative option exists.
 The need to core-pull a feature has to be identified at a very early stage before the mould build-up has been started.